Editing Manuscripts: Writing Style, Writer Intuition, and Working with an Editor

 Throughout my career, whether or not a client responds to the constructive criticism demanded of me as an editor, clients always respond to my being able to communicate with them during the process about the process and, when kinks come up, that I give them a heads up.
 Sometimes this isn’t anything more than reaching out with an email to touch base.

-For first-time authors, the book editing process is a new experience, so it's beneficial if you're willing to learn and to trust your editor and whatever his or her process is.
+For first-time authors, the book editing process is a new experience, so it's beneficial if you're willing to learn and trust your editor and whatever his or her process is.
 There's always a reason an expert is an expert.
 If you don't trust their experience, they probably aren't the best fit for you.
 That said, don’t be afraid to ask questions.
 Even if the when gets tricky, your editor should explain the how, why, and what.

 reviewing a book with an editor